 EXPERIENCE A WINTER FULL OF CONTRASTS IN SAALFELDEN LEOGANG

-The SKI ALPIN CARD provides access to a vast range of skiing facilities: In total 408 km of slopes, 121 lifts and cable cars and countless attractions are available to winter sports enthusiasts.
-In addition to the slopes of Skicircus Saalbach Hinterglemm Leogang Fieberbrunn, the ski pass also includes the ski resort Schmittenhöhe in Zell am See and the Kitzsteinhorn Kaprun glacier ski resort.
+The SKI ALPIN CARD provides access to a vast range of skiing facilities: In total, 408 km of pistes, 121 lifts and cable cars, and countless attractions are available to winter sports enthusiasts.
+In addition to the slopes of Skicircus Saalbach Hinterglemm Leogang Fieberbrunn, the ski pass also includes access to the Schmittenhöhe ski resort in Zell am See and the Kitzsteinhorn Kaprun glacier ski resort.

-Three fantastic ski areas and a glacier – the Ski ALPIN CARD and the new ALPIN CARD NAVIGATOR
+Three top ski resorts and one glacier: the Ski ALPIN CARD and the new Home of Lässig Mobile App

-Skicircus Saalbach Hinterglemm Leogang Fieberbrunn is situated around 70 kilometres south-west of Salzburg and refers to itself as "Home of Lässig" (home of laid-back).
-For good reason.
+The Skicircus Saalbach Hinterglemm Leogang Fieberbrunn is situated around 70 kilometres southwest of Salzburg and is the self-proclaimed "Home of Lässig" (home of cool).
+Why?
 The sheer size of the area covered by the Ski ALPIN CARD is as impressive as it is cool.
-In addition to the 270 km of slopes that make up the Skicircus, card holders also have access to the Schmittenhöhe in Zell am See and the Kitzsteinhorn glacier ski resort in Kaprun.
+In addition to the 270 km of downhill runs that make up the Skicircus, card holders also have access to the Schmittenhöhe resort in Zell am See and the Kitzsteinhorn glacier ski resort.

 Peter Hörl is the man responsible for ensuring ideal slope and training conditions for the international skiers.
-According to local lore, he is considered one of the world’s very best slope groomers, earning him nicknames such as “slope master” and “snow whisperer.”
+He is considered one of the very best slope groomers and has earned the nicknames “slope master” and “snow whisperer.”
 Each and every day, Peter Hörl is on duty to ensure that the slopes are in best possible shape.